Treadmill Preventive Maintenance

 8.)
 Make sure that the treadmill is level side to side.
 Treadmills placed on an unlevel surface can cause the walking belt to go off center and can damage the belt.

 9.)
 Do not use a long extension cord to plug in your treadmill.
 If you cannot be reasonably close to an outlet it is wise to have an electrician install an outlet that is close to your treadmill.
 If an extension cord must be used then use one that is as short as possible and make sure that it is at least a 12 gauge wire.
-Light cords can overheat and in addition may not be able to provide the amps that your treadmill needs to run properly.
-A dedicated 20 amp circuit is recommended and even needed on some treadmills.
+Light duty lamp extension cords can overheat and in addition may not be able to provide the amps that your treadmill needs to run properly.

-10.)
-Do not over tighten the walking belt.
+11.)
+Do not over tighten the treadbelt.
 This can put stress on your roller bearings as well as stretch out your belt.
 There may be some guidelines for belt tensioning in your owners manual.
-As a general rule, with the treadmill off you should be able to deflect the belt two to three inches by inserting your hands palms up under both sides of the belt so that all four finders are under the belt about midway between the front and rear of the treadmill and lifting firmly.
+As a general rule, with the treadmill off you should be able to deflect the belt two inches by inserting your hands palms up under both sides of the belt so that all four fingers are under the belt about midway between the front and rear of the treadmill and lifting firmly.

 Maine Treadmill Repair